SouthMemphis/greenhorn-walkthrough/README.md

 # Hi :hugs:!
 Here i'll show you my HTB greenhorn machine walkthrough!
 All neccessary files are located in this repo.
 Greenhorn.md - file, which you should start with.
-Enjoy!
+Enjoy!:rocket: